 - How is the Xist gene activated?

-- How does the Xist RNA contribute to the formation of a Barr body that contains silenced genes?
+- How does the Xist RNA contribute to the formation of a Barr body?

 Fragile X Syndrome

+Methylation of CpG sites contributes to fragile X syndrome.
 Fragile X syndrome is the most common form of inherited mental retardation, affecting 1 in 4000 males and 1 in 8000 females.
-Fragile X syndrome is named because of a site on the X chromosome that does not stain well and looks like a gap (see figure 15.7).
-This gap region tends to be susceptible to chromosome breakage and is therefore called a fragile site.
+Fragile X syndrome is named because of a site on the X chromosome that looks like a gap (see figure 15.7).
+This gap region tends to break and is therefore called a fragile site.

 - What is a TNRE?